tanishqsh/tanishqsh/README.md

 👨‍💻 I usually code with JavaScript (MERN) with increasing focus on JAM Stack.
 🕺 You can probably [consider me just passable as a designer 🤭](https://www.behance.net/tanishqsh).
-🎨 Or you can explore the absurdism with me, as I create art of it at Foundation.
-[Checkout my Absurdism series.](https://foundation.app/@tanishq).
+🎨 Or you can explore the absurdism artist in me.
+[Checkout my Absurdism series on Foundation](https://foundation.app/@tanishq).\
 🧠 I can be handy with brand strategy, psychological understanding of consumers and brand positioning.
 🐦 [Drop me a message on Twitter](https://twitter.com/tanishqxyz)